Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Introduction

 \section{Introduction}

 Economists often use a structural model to analyze the effect of a policy that has never been implemented, such as potential mergers or changes to legislation.
 For such analysis, it is crucial to have a plausible specification of the causal relationship between the policy variable and the outcome variable of interest.
 However, a plausible specification can come short of determining the causal relationship uniquely.
-Prominent examples are found in game theoretic models, where the presence of multiple equilibria admits multiple reduced forms. (\citebibmain{Tamer:03:ReStud} called models with multiple reduced forms \textit{incomplete}.)
-The multiplicity of reduced forms is often the source of set-identification of structural parameters.
+Prominent examples are found in game theoretic models, where the presence of multiple equilibria admits multiple reduced forms. (\cite{Tamer:03:ReStud} called models with multiple reduced forms \textit{incomplete}.)\footnote{In this paper, a reduced form refers to a system of equations where the variables on the right hand side are all external variables (i.e. inputs) and the variables on the left hand side are all internal variables (i.e. generated through the system of equations using the inputs) in the sense of \cite{Heckman:10:QJE} (p.56).
+The term ``reduced form'' in this sense appears in econometrics at least as early as in \cite{Koopmans:49:Eca}.} The multiplicity of reduced forms is often the source of set-identification of structural parameters.